amnezia-vpn/amnezia.org-content/docs/legal/en/privacy.md

 VPN traffic and activity are not used for analytics or advertising.

-## 4. Transfer of Data to Third Parties
+## 4. Transfer of Data to Third Parties:
 We do not transfer your data to third parties, except in the following cases:
+- We do not transfer your data to third parties, except in the following cases:

-- Data from the business form on [https://amnezia.org/business](https://amnezia.org/business) are transferred to the Web3Forms service (see their privacy policy);
+Data submitted through the business form on [https://amnezia.org/business](https://amnezia.org/business) are transferred to the Web3Forms service (see their privacy policy);
-- VPN Pay may transfer data to payment gateways (see the payment gateways’ policies);
+- Data provided through [https://pay.amnezia.org](https://pay.amnezia.org) may be transferred to payment gateways (see the privacy policy of the respective payment gateway).

 No other data are transferred to third parties.